wp-plugins/terribl/readme.txt

 6. The TERRIBL Stats page with some example stats.

 == Changelog ==

+= 1.2.11.20 =
+* Fixed conflicts with the image uploader and opther plugins by not setting POST variables.

 = 1.2.11.05 =
 * Improved load time and impression counting techniques.